-The oldest members of the Baby Boom generation started turning 65 on Jan.
+The oldest members of the Baby Boom generation started turning 65 beginning Jan.
 1, 2011 and for the next 19 years an estimated 10,000 Baby Boomers will do so each day.
-By 2030, when all the members of the Baby Boomers have celebrated their 65th birthday, fully one-fifth of the U.S. population will be at least 65 years of age.
+By 2030, when all the members of the Baby Boomers (26 percent of the population) have celebrated their 65th birthday, fully one-fifth of the U.S. population will be at least 65 years of age.